xmake-io/xmake-docs/guide/syntax_description.md

 - print
 - os

-Of course, although the built-in lua api does not provide much, xmake also provides a lot of extension APIs.
+Of course, although the built-in lua api does not provide much, Xmake also provides a lot of extension APIs.
 It is not much to describe the api.
 For details, please refer to: [API Manual](/manual)

 There are also some auxiliary apis, for example: